 6. Instagram Reels

-Best for: Content creators who already have an Instagram following and businesses looking to reach customers through engaging videos and photos.
+Best for: Creators with an established following and businesses looking to reach customers with quick, visual updates.

 7. YouTube Shorts